China–Russia relations: Economic relations

-China and Russia have complementary economies; China is a significant manufacturing economy while Russia's economy heavily on natural resources needed by China.
+China and Russia have complementary economies; China is a significant manufacturing economy while Russia's economy heavily relies on natural resources needed by China.
 From 2001 to 2010, trade between the two countries increased from $10 billion to $59.3 billion, further jumping to $80 billion in 2011.
+In 2010, China became Russia's largest trading partner.
 By 2018 two-way trade had climbed to a total of $100 billion.In 2024, total trade increased to a record $245 billion.

-In 2010, China became Russia's largest trading partner.
-China is by far Russia's largest trading partner; as of 2023, China accounts for 38% of Russia's imports and 31% of its exports.
+In 2025, it decreased to $234 billion.
+China is by far Russia's largest trading partner leading to a heavy over dependence in the relationship; as of 2024, China accounts for 57% of Russia's imports and 31% of its exports.
 Most of Russia's exports to China originate from the mining and petrochemicals sectors.
 More than half of Russia's exports to China come from mineral fuels, oil, and petroleum products (60.7%), followed by wood and wood products (9.4%), non-ferrous metals (9%), fish and seafood (3.5%), and chemical products (3.3%).
 China is also gradually becoming a major consumer of Russian agricultural products.
 The main categories of imports to Russia from China are machinery and equipment (35.9%), clothing (13.7%), chemical products (9.1%), fur and fur products (5.6%), footwear (5.3%), and furniture (3%).
-Chinese electronics are steadily expanding their presence in Russian.
+Chinese electronics are steadily expanding their presence in Russia.